EJCarron/companies_house_interface/README.md

 ### Finding political connections work flow:

-Once you have created a network pulled from Companies House data you can then extend it to find connections in various political data sets, although currently the only one that has been implemented is the UK Electoral Commission's register of interests.
+Once you have created a network pulled from Companies House data you can then extend it to find connections in various political data sets.
+(Although currently the only one that has been implemented is the UK Electoral Commission's register of interests.)

 >[!NOTE]
 > This is more involved than the most basic example, it is a multistep process that requires your own input
 > and judgement.

-This time lets use a more political entwined example: The Global Warming Policy Foundation.
+This time let's use a more politically entwined example: The Global Warming Policy Foundation.

 ![A screenshot of The Global Warming Policy Foundation's Companies House profile](/imgs/GWPF_CH_profile.png)